When we're building a website for a client, the two top questions we get are about how the website will rank in search results, and ...Read Article.

 Buyers often narrow down a few top choices before making a purchase decision, and that’s where the trust factors and comparison come in to play.
 This is called validation.
 Is this a company that is reputable, and should I choose them over a competing offer?
 What they’re essentially asking, is whether or not your brand can be trusted.
 And many websites overlook key validation factors that buyers are seeking when they look at your website.
 Here are 10 tips on how to build trust with your website.

-1. State Who You Are & What You Do
+1. Trust Starts With Stating Who You Are & What You Do

 This seems obvious right?
 You’d be surprised how many businesses do not do this effectively.
 Vagueness on services and companies lacking overall direction is unfortunately pretty common.
 Transparency and clarity is 100% essential for buyers.
 Every website should mention their target audience and provide details as to how they help their specific niche providing a concise list of services or product categories.